-These new requirements have the goal of:

-- > Ensuring the appropriateness of all congregate care placements; - Reducing long-term stays in congregate care; - > And to promote a successful transition to a home-based setting.
+- These new requirements have the goal of: - > Ensuring the appropriateness of all congregate care placements; - > Reducing long-term stays in congregate care; - $\,\succ\,$ And to promote a successful transition to a home-based setting.

-QRTP (federal law) STRTP (CA law) Eligible youth "Children with serious emotional or behavioral disorders or disturbances" Child meets one of the following: medical necessity criteria for Medi-Cal specialty mental health services Assessed as seriously emotionally disturbed Requires emergency placement Assessed as needing level of service provided by the STRTP STRTP has specialized program to serve CSEC, juvenile sex offenders, youth affiliated with a gang Treatment/ staffing requirement Licensed or registered nursing staff and other licensed clinical staff who are available 24 hours/7 days a week STRTPs must have in good standing a mental health certification Minimum education/training requirements for staff Needs and services plan updated every 30 days Timeline for assessment Assessment by a "qualified individual" must be completed within 30 days after placement is made, or federal funding will be cut off Timelines exist for those youth who require an emergency placement into an STRTP.
-Within 72 hours of emergency placement, a licensed mental health professional must make a determination that the child/youth requires the level of services and supervision provided by the STRTP.
+QRTP (federal law) STRTP (CA law) Eligible youth "Children with serious emotional or behavioral disorders or disurbances" Child meets one of the following: medical necessity criteria for Medi-Cal specialty mental health meeting of the following control of the following control Requires emergency placement Assessed as meeting feerf of service provided by the STRTP STRTP has specialized program to serve CSEC, javenile sex offenders, youth affliated with a gang Treatment/ staffing requirement Licensed or registered nursing staff and other licensed clinical staff who are available 24 hours/7 days a week STRTPs must have in good standing a mental health certification Minimum education/training requirements for staff Needs and services plan updated every 30 days Timeline for assessment Assessment by a "qualified individual" must be completed within 30 days after placement is made, or federal funding will be out off Timelines exist for those youth who require an emergency placement into an STRTP.
+Within 27 hours of emergency placement, a licensed mental health professional must make a determination that the provided by the STRTP.
 Within 30 days of emergency placement, the IPC shall make a determination, with recommendations from the CFT, as to whether the STRTP is appropriate.
+26

 QRTP (federal law) STRTP (CA law) Who does the assessment?
-"Qualified Individual" = trained professional or licensed clinician who is not an employee of the state agency and who is not connected to or affiliated with any placement setting in which children are placed by the state Assessment by a mental health professional Placement decision by Interagency Placement Committee Court Oversight Within 60 days of a QRTP placement, juvenile court must: Consider assessment by the qualified individual; Determine whether the needs of the child can be met through placement in a family home or, if not, whether placement of the child in a QRTP provides the most effective and appropriate level of care in the least restrictive environment; and Approve or disapprove the placement Child of any age must have case plan documenting need for placement into STRTC and if the placement is longer than six months, the placement must be documented pursuant to Section 16501.1(a)(3) and shall be approved by the deputy director or director Post- Discharge Support QRTP must provide discharge planning and family-based aftercare support for at least 6 months post-discharge STRTP must provide for, arrange for, or assist with continuity of care, services, and treatment as child moves from STRTP to home-based family care or to a permanent living situation through reunification, adoption, or guardianship.
+"Qualified Individual" = trained professional or licensed clinician who is not an employee of the state agency and who is not connected to or affiliated with any placement setting in which children are placed by the state Assessment by a mental health professional Placement decision by Interrigency Placement Committee Court Oversight Without O days of 1 QRT placement, piecells court matt: Consider assessment by the qualified inflodus: Consider assessment by the qualified inflodus: through placement in a family home or, if not, whether placement of the child in a QRTP provides the most effective and appropriate level of care in the least restrictive environment; and Approve or disapprove the placement Child of any age must have case plan documenting need placement in STRYC and if the placement is longer that placement is longer than STRYC and a specific placement is longer than STRYC and in the placement is longer than STRYC and Indian STRYC Post- Discharge Support QRTP must provide discharge planning and family-based aftercare support for at least 6 months post-discharge STRTP must provide for, arrange for, or assist with continuity of care, services, and treatment as child movernorm STRTP to home-based family care or to a permane living situation through reunification, adoption, or guardianship.